Antibody Test (SARS-CoV2-IgG) to detect COVID-19

 Antibody Test (SARS-CoV2-IgG) vs Antigen Test

-This newer COVID-19 test detects certain proteins that are part of the virus.
-Using a nasal or throat swab to get a fluid sample, antigen tests can produce results in minutes.
-Because these tests are faster and less expensive than molecular tests are, some experts consider antigen tests more practical to use for large numbers of people.
-A positive antigen test result is considered very accurate, but there’s an increased chance of false negative results — meaning it’s possible to be infected with the virus but have negative antigen test results.
-So antigen tests aren’t as sensitive as molecular tests are.
-Depending on the situation, the doctor may recommend a molecular test to confirm a negative antigen test result.
+The COVID-19 antigen test detects certain proteins that are a part of the virus.
+Using a nasal or throat swab to get a fluid sample, antigen tests can produce results much faster than the RT-PCR Test.
+These tests are also less expensive than molecular tests.
+As a result, some experts consider antigen tests to be a more practical approach when a large number of people need to be tested.
+Antigen tests aren’t as sensitive as molecular tests are.
+A positive antigen test result is considered very accurate, but there’s an increased chance of false negatives, which means it is possible to be infected with the virus but still produce a negative antigen test result.

 Antibody Test (SARS-CoV2-IgG)

-The body immune system produces antibodies — proteins that are critical for fighting and clearing out the virus.
-Depending on the method used for the antibody test (SARS-CoV2-IgG), the COVID-19 antibodies are generally observed after a median of 10-13 days after symptom onset for IgM while about 12-14 days for IgG.
+The body immune system produces antibodies or proteins that are critical for fighting any pathogen like the coronavirus.
+IgM Antibodies against COVID-19 can be observed after a median of 10-13 days since the onset of symptoms while it may take about 12-14 days for IgG antibodies to appear.

 Few important points to consider about the Antibody Test (SARS-CoV2-IgG) results